The 18 Best Pipedrive Alternatives for Your Business in 2026

 Pros and cons

-✓ Seamless project delivery tools that connect sales to implementation
+✓ Project delivery tools connecting sales to implementation

 ✓ Smooth data sharing between sales and project teams